luisdef/sync-net-records/README.md

 # Syncing Network Registration Access via MAC Address

-Script that will automatically check for updates between the forms database and also the application.
+Script that will check for updates between the google sheets and also the application database.
 Once those records are perfectly in sync it will do the registration in the router system (Mikrotik).

 ## TODO

 - [ ] Make an update policy (which source will be updated);
+- [ ] Update the google sheet;
 - [ ] Set up a test environment of a RouterOS Mikrotik simulated device;

 ## Setting up